-- Refer to your 'What's My Purpose?' worksheet from the 'What's My Purpose?' activity. - From that worksheet, identify which issue you said you are passionate about. - This issue could be the environment, health, social justice, education, etc. - For this activity, you will research that issue further.
+- Refer to your 'Finding My Purpose' worksheet from the 'Finding My Purpose' activity. - From that worksheet, identify which issue you said you are passionate about. - This issue could be the environment, health, racism, social justice, education, or anything else of interest to you. - For this activity, you will research that issue further.
 You can use the internet for your research, or talk to people who are experts on your chosen issue. - Answer the first 7 questions on the attached 'Service-learning Plan' worksheet. - Once you have answered the 7 questions, go to the next page of the worksheet and develop the plan for your chosen service-learning project based on your research. - Your project could be a fundraiser, supply drive, awareness building campaign, volunteering with another organization, or anything else of your choosing. - After you have completed the entire worksheet, share what you learned about your issue and the plan for your service-learning project with your peers.

-- If teens are having a hard time coming up with a project idea, allow them to work with a peer. - If facilitating in-person, teens can do a group service-learning project.
-Ensure all teens have a say in the chosen topic, research, and planning.
+If facilitating in-person, you can organize a group service-learning project.
+Just ensure all teens have a say in the chosen topic, research, and planning of the project.

-• Image from freepik.com
+• Image from Upsplash

 - In the next activity in this unit you will be putting your service-learning project into action! - Enlist your friends and family to assist with your service-learning project.
-They could serve as volunteers, help spread the word, secure supplies, etc.
+They could serve as volunteers, help spread the word, secure supplies, etc. - Advertise your project on social media to spread the word.